 Indexes included but not limited to S&P 500, NASDAQ Composite, S&P/TSX, DAX, Hang Seng, Nikkei 225, S&P/ASX 200, and NZX 50 INDEX.

-Researchers found that daily happiness in Twitter were strongly related to stock return.
+Researchers found that daily happiness on Twitter was strongly related to stock return.
 The happier the sentiment was, the higher the return was, and vice-versa.

 Moreover, happiness sentiment could cause the return for 63% of (7 out of 11) indexes (Granger causality analysis), but not the other way around.